RolandWarburton/knowledge/tech/Grimoire.md

 The shorthand for these tools are `fd` and `rg`.

-A lot of the time i helps to exclude directories.
+A lot of the time it helps to exclude directories.

 When searching for needles in haystacks, i find myself searching the entire file system and so must exclude special directories.
 I find the below to work well so far.